nav_sign

 Distinguished Paper Award at CP2023, Toronto Sep.
 2023

-Mitacs Accelerate scholarship of two units (30000$ CAD) Mar.
+Mitacs Accelerate scholarship of two units (30k$) Mar.
 2023

 Vallet Fondation scholarship for outstanding CPGE students 2018

-French state Scholarship for undergraduate studies2016
+French state scholarship for undergraduate studies2016

 Outside of research (click here)